jupyterlab-contrib/jupyterlab-tour/README.md

 ## Disabling the User and Default Tours

-If you _only_ wish to disable the default _Welcome_ and _Notebook_, tours, or ones defined by users, create a [pageConfig.json] and put it in _the right place_, e.g.
+If you _only_ wish to see the default _Welcome_ and _Notebook_ tours, or ones defined by users, create a [pageConfig.json] and put it in _the right place_, e.g.
-`{sys.prefix/etc/jupyter/labconfig/pageconfig.json`.
+`{sys.prefix}/etc/jupyter/labconfig/pageconfig.json` and add the plugin IDs to `disabledExtensions`.

 For example, to disable all tours not provided by other extensions:

 ```json
 {